MSC72m/qavanin.ir_ve/README.md

 ## Future Improvements

-The Qavanin.ir Scraper and API is designed to be extensible and scalable, with potential improvements to increase its performance, error handling, and usability.
+The qavanin.ir Scraper and API is designed to be extensible and scalable, with potential improvements to increase its performance, error handling, and usability.
 Some of the key future enhancements include:

 1. **Multithreading or Asyncio for Faster Scraping**
    Implementing multithreading or asynchronous scraping techniques can significantly speed up the scraping process by allowing multiple pages to be scraped simultaneously.